Providence station: History

 In August 2019, the Federal Railroad Administration awarded RIDOT up to $12.5 million for a 'major rehabilitation' of the station.
 The $25 million project is also funded by RIDOT ($5.25 million) and Amtrak ($7.25 million).
+In March 2025, RIPTA identified two sites adjacent to the station as preferred locations for a new bus terminal to replace Kennedy Plaza.